partha2mohapatra/devops-practice-repo/README.md

-This is my DevOps Practice Repo
+This is my DevOps Practice Repo - Partha